toumorokoshi/sprinter/ROADMAP.md

 release.
 Currently sprinter as at version 0.4

 ### 0.5
+Remove use of sudo as much as possible

-Ensure proper coverage for these madules:
+Ensure proper coverage for these modules:

 * directory
 * environment